 Averted in the original game, to the anger of the fans — none of your radiation-immune teammates can be made to do the final task for you.
 That was fixed in the expansion pack, but they still call you a coward for not doing it yourself.
 Pragmatism is dead in the wasteland.

 If you ask Sarah to make the sacrifice, she snaps "what happened to chivalry?"
+(Oddly, if you are a woman, she still says this.)
 Er, chivalry, as in the idea that a Knight In Shining Armour is meant to protect others?
 Her snappy attitude probably comes from the dialogue option asking her to make the sacrifice instead of yourself being incredibly rude, and to her credit she does ultimately do it.

 Colonel Autumn's unique laser pistol was originally full-auto, allowing it to fire as fast as a Gatling Laser and making it almost as powerful.